 - 3.1 The Governing Board is responsible for approving an educational plan (subject-time allocation) for the program of studies proposed by the Principal after consultation with the teachers.
-The educational plan will include: - 3.1.1 the approach to the implementation of the Basic School Regulation; - 3.1.2 the approach to enrichment or adaptation of the program of studies; - 3.1.3 the time allocation for each subject; - 3.1.4 the approach to ensure that all teachers in all subjects and all personnel place constant emphasis on the quality of written and spoken language in both learning activities and school life. - 3.2 After approval by the Governing Board, the Principal will submit the educational plan (subject-time allocation) for the application of the program of studies for the forthcoming year to the School Board by January 15th of each year.
-The School Board will verify that these plans adhere to the regulations set by the MEES and the policies of the School Board and will advise the schools of its decision by January 30th. - 3.3 The Principal must submit a request to the School Board for the implementation of special projects or courses which deviate from the Basic School Regulation and which require an exemption from the Ministère de l'Éducation.
+The educational plan will include: - 3.1.1 The approach to the implementation of the Basic School Regulation; - 3.1.2 The approach to enrichment or adaptation of the program of studies; - 3.1.3 The time allocation for each course of study; - 3.1.4 The approach to ensure that all teachers in all subjects and all personnel place constant emphasis on the quality of written and spoken language in both learning activities and school life. - 3.2 After approval by the Governing Board, the Principal will submit the educational plan (subject-time allocation) for the application of the program of studies for the forthcoming year to the School Board by January 15th of each year.
+The School Board will verify that these plans adhere to the regulations set by the MELS and the policies of the School Board and will advise the schools of its decision by January 30th. - 3.3 The Principal must submit a request to the School Board for the implementation of special projects or courses which deviate from the Basic School Regulation and which require an exemption from the MELS.
 If approved, the School Board will apply to the Ministère de l'Éducation for the exemption for the school.
-For the implementation of a special project or course, authorization by the MEES must be received by January 15th of the year preceding implementation. - 3.4 Annually, the School will make available to parents an information handbook based on the school's educational plan for the application of the program of studies.
+For the implementation of a special project or course, authorization by the Ministère de l'Éducation must be received by January 15th of the year preceding implementation. - Annually, the school will make available to parents an information handbook based on the school's educational plan for the application of the program of studies and course profiles.